thermoio/docs/applications/methods-of-reindexing.md

 “Update on Save” is the default reindexing mode in Magento that updates table caches and values in real time every time a site admin makes a change.
 Although this can work for small sites, it is impractical for large sites and databases because the reindexer will take hours to finish and degrade site performance.

 The solution is to replace the default reindexing mode with a scheduled cron job that reindexes at regular intervals.

+## What you need
+* Administrator access to your Magento store
+* SSH credentials

 ## Checking current indexer settings
 If you are a site administrator, you may run Magento through their preferred shell, though syntax may vary.